conan-io/docs/reference/conanfile.rst

 C++ build information
 ---------------------
-Each package has to specify certain build information to its consumers.
+Each package has to specify certain build information for its consumers.
 This can be done in the ``cpp_info`` attribute within the ``package_info()`` method.

 The ``cpp_info`` attribute has the following properties you can assign/append to: